Monolith Inc.

-Monolith Inc. (formerly Boxer Industries) is an American chemical and materials producer based in Nebraska.
+Monolith Inc. (formerly Boxer Industries) is an American chemical and materials producer based in Lincoln, Nebraska.
 The company is known for being the first company to use methane pyrolysis to split natural gas into carbon and hydrogen gas on a commercial scale.
 The carbon resulting from the process is converted into carbon black.
 The company is building a plant where the hydrogen gas from the process will be converted to anhydrous ammonia.
 Monolith was founded by Robert Hanson and Pete Johnson in 2012, in Redwood City, California.

 Overview

 Monolith is a clean technology startup that produces chemical compounds and commodities using natural gas.
 It has a corporate office in Lincoln, Nebraska, as well as a research and development center, where it studies and analyzes carbon black's properties.
 As of January 2022, the company employed 200 people.
 The company uses a process called methane pyrolysis to break apart natural gas molecules into carbon and hydrogen by heating them without exposure to oxygen.
 The carbon created by the process is converted into carbon black, and Monolith is building a plant where the hydrogen gas will be converted to ammonia using the Haber-Bosch process.
 SK Inc., a minority stake holder in Monolith, described their process of hydrogen production as sitting somewhere between green hydrogen gas produced through hydrolysis and blue hydrogen, which uses fossil fuels and carbon capture to eliminate emissions.
 According to the Associated Press, Monolith was the first company to use methane pyrolysis in the production of carbon black.
 The Wall Street Journal reported that Monolith's process creates approximately 95% fewer emissions than traditional methods.